ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/courses/advanced-course/loading-and-displaying-server-content.md

 Now it's time to add the products page to our Chico's Cheese Bikes example!
 If you're using any of the Chico's Cheese Bikes Glitch examples that we've linked throughout previous courses, you already have the server code necessary to complete this exercise.
 All you need to do is to make sure you've followed the README instructions to set the address in your environment variables.
 If you haven't done this yet, then the site we build won't be able to download information from the server.

 The first thing we need to do is make our products page accessible from our homepage.
 We're going to add a link in the slide-out menu.
-In the navigation on index.html, below “Our Story,” add the following code:
+In the navigation on index.html, below "Our Story," add the following code:

 [sourcecode:html]
 {% raw %}<li class="nav-item">